stubzcodes/flashcard/README.md

 ## Description

 Flashcard app that uses Bootstrap for styling.
-Allows users to view decks and cards, create new cecks and cards, edit decks and cards, study decks and card, and delete decks and cards.
+Allows users to view decks and cards, create new decks and cards, edit decks and cards, study decks and card, and delete decks and cards.